 What Are The Baltic States?

 The Baltic states are located along the eastern coast of the Baltic Sea in northern Europe.
-The countries making up the Baltic states include Lithuania, Estonia, and Latvia.
+The countries making up the Baltic are include Lithuania, Estonia, and Latvia.
 These nations work together via several intergovernmental organizations and are also members of the European Union, North Atlantic Treaty Organization (NATO), and the Eurozone.

 Despite sharing geographic proximity, each country displays unique characteristics.
 For example, the native individuals of Lithuania and Latvia are Baltic people, whereas the native peoples of Estonia are known as Finnic and Finns people.
 This ethnic heritage has also influenced the languages spoken in each country.